-- The double bond must involve the original halogenated carbon and any neighbor carbon (that had a hydrogen to begin with that can be eliminated) Normally the alkene with fewer alkene H's is formed more extensively over alkenes with more ellipse H's (More C substituted alkene is major) - alkenes with more alkene H's.
-(More C-substituted alkene is major). - Neutral/acidic (the formula starts neutral, but acid is produced) - 1^{st} order rate law $r = k[RX]^1$
+- Under S_N1 conditions, some elimination product(s) form as well - E1 and S_N1 normally compete, resulting in mixtures - This is not good from a synthetic perspective. - Structurally Isomeric Alkenes can form - The double bond must involve the original halogenated carbon and any neighbor carbon (that had a hydrogen to begin with that can be eliminated) Normally the alkene with fewer alkene H's is formed more extensively over alkenes with more alkene H's.
+(More C-substituted alkene is major). - aikenes with more aikene ri s.
+(More C-substituted aikene is r - Neutral/acidic (the formula starts neutral, but acid is produced) - 1^{st} order rate law $r = k[RX]^1$